kritika27/kritika27/README.md

   ## My Top Blog Posts:

-  - [How to think while building applications.](https://dev.to/kritika27/how-to-think-while-building-applications-13eh): This article was featured in the weekly "Must-Reads" of DEV and I was awarded as weekly top React author.
+  - [How to think while building web applications.](https://dev.to/kritika27/how-to-think-while-building-applications-13eh): This article was featured in the weekly "Must-Reads" of DEV and I was being awarded as weekly top React author.
   - [React code structuring and best practices.](https://dev.to/kritika27/react-code-structuring-and-best-practices-3k7p): This article was featured in the React Trends.

 - [Blogspot](https://gdgallahabad.blogspot.com/): Written in the past as a Blogger and member of GDG Allahabad while pursuing Computer Science Engineering in college.